SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - No more leeway of eight samples is required.
 - Before saving, SFe editors might give a warning about this leeway telling the user that loop and interpolation quality may be affected.

-# Section 7: "pdta-list" chunk
+# Section 7: `pdta-list` chunk

 ## 7.1 "Hydra" structure

-Like in E-mu Systems® SoundFont® 2.04, the format SFe version 4.0 is based on, the structure used is known as the "hydra" structure.
+Like in legacy SF2.04, the format SFe 4.0 is based on, the structure used is known as the "hydra" structure.

 According to E-mu Systems®, a hydra has nine heads.
 Cut one off, and another two grow.